 For ease of trailhead access and to enjoy Lake MacDonald, I recommned trying to stay 2 or 3 nights at Apgar if you can.

-Lake MacDonald is great for boating, water skiing, canoeing and fishing, but keep in mind that the water is very cold.
+Lake MacDonald is great for boating, water skiing, canoeing, and fishing, but remember that the water is very cold.
 We also enjoyed the bike paths surrounding the Apgar campground and that it was a short walk to Apgar Village for drinks, snacks, or supplies.

 Glacier National Park Tip #8: Avalanche Campground

 This is a first come first serve campsite and has the benefit of being close to the trailhead of Trail of the Cedars and Avalanche Lake, both of which are good hikes for younger children.

 Note that only 50 sites will accommodate vehicle lengths up to 26 feet and that there are fewer amenities here.